mistergrr/lmop/content/NPCs/Erynel.md

 	E — The Enraged
 ^enraged
-- [ ] **Love Springs Forth**
+- [ ] **bargaining**
-	O, to meet once more!
-Where the crickets hum soft.
-	Cradled in your arms, my soul and dreams held aloft.
-	The winter winds through which King's eyes blow
-	Are insufficient still, to chill my love's raging flow.
+	Surely his heart cannot be so cold!
+	Surely his word cannot stand so
+	Grovel I will, if need be
+	I'll beg, I'll
+	There is naught that I'll not sacrifice

-	E — The Unshakeable
+	E — The Beggar
-^unshakeable
+^beggar
 - [ ] **My Love's Eternal**
 	Coiled like the roots 'neath the Old Great Oak
 	We lay entwined, speaking with words unspoke.
 	Your eyes shone bright, singing songs so clear,
 	"My love's eternal.
 There's naught to fear."

 	Alas!
-The latter rang untrue.
+The latter words rang untrue.
 	For out of the shadows stepped a king so cruel.
 	"Off with thy head!
 Let me end my chagrin.
 	Finally!
 I am rid of the last Celadrin."